-Building upon this research, we initially completed a pilot study in which we sought to examine recall for accuracy within the context of item judgments, while also expanding the JAM task to incorporate judgements semantic and thematic memory.
-For the study, 63 word-pairs of varying associative, semantic, and thematic overlap were created and arranged into three blocks, consisting of 21 word-pairs each.
-Associative overlap was measured with forward strength (FSG), semantic overlap was measured with cosine (COS), and thematic relatedness between pairs was measured with latent semantic analysis (LSA).
+Building upon this research, we initially completed a pilot study in which we sought to examine recall accuracy within the context of item judgments, while also expanding the JAM task to incorporate judgements of semantic and thematic memory.
+In the pilot study, 63 word-pairs of varying associative, semantic, and thematic overlap were created and arranged into three blocks, consisting of 21 word-pairs each.
+Associative overlap was measured with forward strength (FSG; Nelson et al., 2004), semantic overlap was measured with cosine (COS; McRae et al., 2005), and thematic relatedness between pairs was measured with latent semantic analysis (LSA; Landauer & Dumais, 1997).
 Participants were randomly assigned to a condition in which they received a set of instructions explaining either an associative, semantic, or thematic relationship between words.
 Participants then judged the word-pairs in each block based on the instructions that they received.
 The order of block presentation and judgment instructions were counterbalanced so that each word-pair received each of the three types of judgments.
 After completing the judgment phase, participants then completed a cued recall task in which they were presented with the cue word from each of the previously presented word pairs and were asked to complete each pair with the missing target.

 Multilevel modeling was then used to predict recall and judgment scores.
 This type of analysis was selected due to its ability to retain all data points while controlling for correlated error between participants.
 Significant three-way interactions were found between database norms when predicting judgments (β = 3.324, p < .001) and recall (β = 24.571, p < .001).
 Simple slopes analyses were then conducted to further examine these interactions.
 When semantic overlap was low, thematic and associative strength were competitive, with increases in thematic overlap decreasing the strength of associative overlap as a predictor.
 However, this trend saw a reversal when semantic overlap was high, with thematic and associative strength complimenting one another.
-This finding was found when investing the three-way interactions for both the judgment and recall tasks.
+This result was found when investing the three-way interactions for both the judgment and recall tasks.
 Overall, our findings from this study indicated the degree to which the processing of associative, semantic, and thematic information impacts retrieval and judgment making, while also displaying the interactive relationship that exists between these three types of information.

-The proposed study has two aims.
-First, we seek to replicate the interaction findings found in the pilot which occurred between the associative, semantic, and thematic database norms when predicting participant judgments and recall using a new set of stimuli.
-Second, we wish to expand upon the findings by incorporating single word norms into the analysis as both a criterion for stimuli selection and as an additional set of predictors for conducting the analyses.
-These single word norms were chosen based on the information they capture pertaining to each individual word.
-This included information about word frequency, cue and target set size, morphological word characteristics, phonological word characteristics, and orthographic and phonographic neighborhoods.
+The proposed study seeks to expand upon this work by extending analysis to include single word norms.
+These norms provide information about different “neighborhoods” of concept information.
+Broadly speaking, they can be separated into one of three categories.
+Base values refer to norms which capture information based on a word’s structure.
+These include part of speech (PoS), word frequency, and the number of syllables, morphemes, and phonemes that comprise a word.
+Rated values refer to age of acquisition (AoA), concreteness, imageability, valence, and familiarity.
+Finally, we seek to examine norms that provide information about the connections a word shares with others based on context.
+These norms include orthographic neighborhood, phonographic neighborhood, cue and target set sizes, and feature set size.